 At what point does “cutting edge” become “expected standard”?
 Unfortunately, in the world of e-commerce, that transition can happen extremely quickly.
-A convenience innovation appears, and it’s never long before consumers view anything less as an inconvenience.
+First, a convenience innovation appears, and it’s never long before consumers view anything less as an inconvenience.

 These eCommerce innovations are upending traditional industries (Uber for taxis, Airbnb for hospitality) by taking the efficiency and convenience provided by tech and applying them to real-world services.